mattkimber/timberwolfs_trains/README.md

 In this scale a Mark Two coach is 196x42x58.

+Wheels should be scaled according to the length (10 voxels/m) rather than other dimensions.

 Some useful properties:

-BR standard wheel diameter of 3'6 = 15 voxels

 "Realistic" track gauge would be 21 voxels (round up to 22).
 OpenTTD's standard is to be somewhat broad gauge compared to UK prototypes, so for models to sit right on tracks this should be at least 26 voxels with 4 voxel wide wheels.
 This